The Strand Rating: 3.5 Pearls

 The Strand isn't decidedly kid-friendly or not kid-friendly, though the "adult" clothing stores on the block may dismay some parents.
 However, the location is convenient for families trying to see the sites.

-• The Strand American Bistro, which opened in September 2010, includes an enclosed garden area and is open for lunch Monday-Friday and dinner every night.
+- The Strand Bistro includes an enclosed garden area and is open for breakfast and lunch Monday-Friday and dinner every night.

-• The hearty free breakfast includes fruit, yogurt parfaits, pastries, cereal, mini-sandwiches, meat, cheese, and more.
+- The hearty breakfast buffet includes fruit, yogurt parfaits, pastries, cereal, mini-sandwiches, meat, cheese, and more (charge per person).

 Drinks